krll-corp/GPT-1/README.md

 ## Acknowledgements

-This project uses the GPT-2 architecture and the Hugging Face Transformers library.
-Special thanks to OpenAI and HuggingFace for their contributions to the AI community.
+Inspired by Karpathy's NanoGPT.
+Thanks to the OpenAI team and  AI community for their foundational and inspirational work.